Casimir Dankerque: Murders

 After he was released from prison, Dankerque survived by defrauding people and living in abandoned houses.
 Tired of his impoverished lifestyle, he turned to crime.
 Using the fact that he had delivered coal on behalf of his father's company, he picked and chose his victims from Arras and the surrounding area, most of whom were elderly pensioners and retirees.
 On September 23, 1935, after he had watched a movie in Arras, Dankerque travelled to a small house in Pommier, where two elderly widowed sisters, 73-year-old Zulma Delporte and 90-year-old Céline Demailly, were living by themselves.
 He snuck inside a cubicle and waited until nightfall, when the sisters were supposedly asleep.
 However, while he was stealing food from the buffet, he was surprised by Demailly, who was feeding her hens.
 She began screaming that there was a thief in her home and Dankerque kicked her in a panic, causing her to fall to the ground.
 He then took a big branch and proceeded to beat her with all his strength.
-In spite of her injuries, Demailly was still breathing, and so, Dankerque strangled her to death with a rope.
+In spite of her injuries, Demailly was still breathing, so Dankerque strangled her to death with a rope.
 After he had killed her, he ransacked the room for some cash and drank a glass of water, before Delporte entered.
 Horrified by the scene, she began to scream, causing the assailant to knock her down and begin beating her as well.
 After knocking the old woman into unconsciousness, Dankerque stole around 2,000 francs and immediately fled.
 When the crime scene was discovered, Zulma Delporte was still alive and driven to the hospital in Arras, where she died without regaining consciousness.

 After spending the stolen money, Dankerque decided that he would strike another house, inspired by his previous success.
 He chose his elderly neighbors in Achicourt, 64-year-old François Duflos and his 63-year-old wife Adèle, as his targets.
-On October 26, he went to the Duflos household and knocked on the door, hid in a nearby bush with a stick, awaiting to strike whoever opened the door.
+On October 26, he went to the Duflos household and knocked on the door, hid in a nearby bush with a stick, awaiting to strike whomever opened the door.
 When Adèle Duflos opened, she immediately recognized Dankerque and started screaming, prompting him to start beating her with the stick.
 Much to Dankerque's dismay, his weapon snapped and his victim was still breathing.
-Scared that passers-by would see him, he dragged Duflos into the house, where he kicked her head in until she stopped moving.
+Scared that passersby would see him, he dragged Duflos into the house, where he kicked her head in until she stopped moving.
 After assuring that she was dead, Dankerque started rummaging the house for money when he came across the wheelchair-using and half-dressed François.
 He attacked him as well, hitting him several times in the face and head, causing blood to gush out onto his clothes and the floor.
 After killing François, Dankerque stole jewelry and a total of 2,200 francs before fleeing from the crime scene.